Distributional GFlowNets with Quantile Flows: Risk Sensitive Flows

 \section{Risk Sensitive Flows}

-The realistic world is full of uncertainty.
+The real world is full of uncertainty.
 To cope with the stochasticity, financial mathematicians use various kinds of \textit{risk measures} to value the amount of assets to reserve.
 Concretely speaking, a risk measure is a mapping from a random variable to a real number with certain properties~\citep{Artzner1999CoherentMO}.
 Commonly adopted risk measures such as mean or median do not impute the risk / stochasticity information well.
 In this work, we consider a special family of risk measures, namely the \textit{distortion risk measure}~\citep{Hardy2002DistortionRM,Balbs2009PropertiesOD}.
-Also known as spectral, the distortion risk measure is a family of summary statistics in the form of distorted expectation,

 where $g: [0,1]\to[0,1]$ is a monotone distortion function\footnote{In some literature, a different but equivalent notation is used: $\int_{0}^{1}Q_Z(\beta)\dif g(\beta) =\int_{0}^{1}Q_Z(g^{-1}(\beta))\dif \beta$.}.